CrystlPhoenix/CrystlPhoenix/README.md

 - 👀 I’m interested in ... web design
 - 🌱 I’m currently learning ...
 JS, Python, Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... victoryajigbotosho9@gmail.com
+- 📫 How to reach me ... victoryajigbotosho9@gmail.com or whatsapp: +2348142053478

 I'm an aspiring full-stack developer with a passion learning to build beautiful, awesome, scalable web applications.
-Currently, I'm deep into learning **React** and **Django**, and I'm on a journey to master both frontend and backend development.
+Currently, I'm into learning **React** and **Django**, and I'm on a journey to master both frontend and backend development.
 I enjoy solving problems and finding efficient ways to create smooth user experiences.

 ---